xuyifan-0731/Android-Lab-dev/README.md

 ![](./assets/avd-subgoal-subcates.png)
 # Leaderboard

 Main Result of XML and SoM modes.
 SR, Sub-SR, RRR, and ROR stand for Success Rate, Sub-Goal Success Rate, Reversed Redundancy Ratio, and Reasonable Operation Ratio, respectively.
-For all these metrics, a higher value means better. **-IT** represents an instruction tuning model.
+For all these metrics, a higher value means better. **-ft** represents an instruction tuning model.
 In each mode, **Bold** represents the best result, and **Underline** represents the second-best result.

 ![](./assets/leaderboard.png)